ShwethaSelma/hsoptical_revisit/guided_HSOpticalFlow_SYCLMigration/README.md

 ## Key Implementation Details

 This sample demonstrates the migration of the following prominent CUDA features:
-- CUDA Graph APIs
-- CUDA Stream Capture
+- CUDA Texture Memory API
-- Atomic Operations
 - Shared memory
-- CUDA streams
 - Cooperative groups
-- Warp-level Primitives

 The Jacobi CUDA Graphs computations happen inside a two- kernel Jacobi Method and Final Error Kernels., Element reduction is performed to obtain the final error or sum value.
 In this sample, the vectors are loaded into shared memory for faster memory access and thread blocks are partitioned into tiles.
 Then, reduction of input data is performed in each of the partitioned tiles using sub-group primitives.
 These intermediate results are then added to a final sum variable via an atomic add operation.